Loading...

 How to consume Mcdonald - Cheeseburger(edited) without glucose spikes

-Consider eating only half of the cheeseburger or choosing a smaller burger option to reduce carbohydrate intake.
+Consider eating only half of the cheeseburger or sharing it to reduce carbohydrate intake.

 healthspan-mbl